tevaughan/region-fill-dirichlet/README.md

 stage of resolution.
 In the case of $I_i,$ each superpixel contains the *mean* of a subset of the unbinned pixels lying within the superpixel.
-The mean is calculated from those unbinned pixels, each of which has value 0 in the corresponding mask-pixel.
+The mean is calculated from only those unbinned pixels, each of which has value 0 in the corresponding mask-pixel.